 The World Anti-Doping Agency (WADA) was established in 1999 as an international independent agency composed and funded equally by the sport movement and governments of the world.
 Its key activities include scientific research, education, development of anti-doping capacities, and monitoring of the World Anti-Doping Code – the document harmonizing anti-doping policies in all sports and all countries.

-The IBSF Anti-Doping Rules are based on the Code and have been adapted to Bobsleigh and Skeleton
+The IBSF Anti-Doping Rules 2021 are based on the Code and have been adapted to International Bobsleigh and Skeleton sports.

 The aim of testing athletes is to detect and deter doping among athletes to protect the clean athletes.

 Any athlete under the testing jurisdiction of IBSF may be tested at any time, with no advance notice, in- or out-of-competition.
-IBSF takes into account a number of factors when deciding to test an athlete or group of athletes, and tests may be organized based on general ranking, ranking during a competition, pre-determined testing pools, information received, at random (e.g. by drawing positions or names) or other by means.
+Since 2020 the IBSF has delegated the Testing programme to the International Testing Authority (ITA).
+The IBSF/ITA takes into account a number of factors when deciding to test an athlete or group of athletes, and tests may be organized based on general ranking, ranking during a competition, pre-determined testing pools, information received, at random (e.g. by drawing positions or names) or other by other means.

 What are testing pools and why are whereabouts important for clean sport?

 IBSF has created testing pools as part of its out-of-competition testing programme.
 No advance notice, out-of-competition testing is at the core of effective doping control, and to support out-of-competition testing, certain athletes in the testing pools, such as those in the Registered Testing Pool (RTP), will be required to provide information on their whereabouts in ADAMS or SIMON.
 More general information on Whereabouts can be found here.

 How do I know if I need to provide whereabouts?